pavelstencl/GraphiosTs/README.md

 ![Logo](https://github.com/pavelstencl/GraphiosTs/blob/master/media/logo.png "Logo")

 # GraphiosTs
 GraphiosTs is TypeScript based GraphQl client built as an extension of Axios package.
 It combines the best from Axios and Typescript to provide lightweight alternative to the Apollo-client.
 GraphiosTs uses one GraphQl schema source to provide strongly typed requests and responses.
-In other words: What you write, you will get.
+In other words: **What you write, you will get**.

 ![Typings example](https://github.com/pavelstencl/GraphiosTs/blob/master/media/preview.gif "Typings example")